olof-nord/bank-infrastructure/README.md

 `eval $(minikube docker-env -u)`

-To install the dependencies listed in the helmchart use the following:
+To install the dependencies listed in the helmchart:
 `helm dependency update`

 # Deploy